 The funny thing though, is that even after 90 years there are still bits that chime.

-The advice that an officer should always set an example to his men both in speech and deed and that he should put his own needs second to those of the enterprise in hand are as true now as they ever were.
+The advice that an officer should always set an example to his men both in speech and deed and that he should put his own needs second to those of the enterprise in hand are as true now as they

 In this instance I shall have to favour the Army over the Navy although since I was in the air force I suppose strictly I should remain neutral.